 How to build a resilient workforce for tomorrow

-12 months ago by Adapted from MyCareersFuture / Back to all blogs
+over 1 year ago by Adapted from MyCareersFuture / Back to all blogs

 What entails a future workforce?
 One that rests on resilience.

 According to Deloitte Global’s third annual survey which explored the influence of Industry 4.0, the application of digital technology, machine learning and real-time data at the workplace, 46% of C-suite executives revealed they lacked the knowledge required for a future workforce.
 Only one-fifth of executives found their organisations ready, while 10% reported making good progress bringing in the right talent to future-proof the company.

 This points to the need for business leaders to invest in workforce planning strategies to keep our organisations relevant in the volatile economy.
 Understanding the needs of our workforce vis-a-vis expectations of the future enable us to build greater workforce resilience.

 What are some ways leaders can shape their workforce for tomorrow?

 The aforementioned Deloitte survey also sheds an unforgiving light on the anxieties executives have about the skills gap.
 These stem from the organisations' technological incompetence.
 By leveraging and implementing technologies across operations, businesses can look towards long-term growth rather than short-term gains.
 Acquiring fluency in a range of applicable technologies, such as cloud computing and robotic process automation, will be instrumental for this.

 Moreover, operations-intensive industries like manufacturing, retail and finance have 1.3 times more automation potential.
 Manufacturers, for instance, can consider digital manufacturing tools like cloud computing and autonomous robots to streamline operations and create more bandwidth for employees to focus on other growth areas.
 Financial institutions can also explore opportunities in artificial intelligence and quantum computing to strengthen research, allowing them to provide more value-added services to customers.

 2. Invest in your employees